Prime Day deals are on now. See our roundup

 Atrius FRS Super Safety ($249)

 The Atrius FRS was one of the first forced reset selectors to market and remains a solid option.
-At $249 it's the most affordable FRS, with a mechanically leveraged design that reduces stress on your rifle compared to full FRT triggers.
+At $249 it sits between the budget Mars Super Safety ($139) and the multi-platform Arc-Fire V2, and its mechanically leveraged design reduces stress on your rifle compared to full FRT triggers.
 Read our full Atrius FRS review for detailed analysis.

 Why Consider It: Ambidextrous design with crisp 90-degree engagement.
 Heat-treated 4140 steel construction.
 Drop-in installation with standard mil-spec fire control groups.
 Three modes: Safety, Semi, and Full-Semi with instant trigger reset.